FurryGuides

 The Fursuit Parade

 As always, the Saturday afternoon parade was the centerpiece of the event.
-The sheer variety of suits was breathtaking: hyper-realistic wolves, toon-style dragons, and more than a few menacing "villains" fitting the theme.
+The variety of suits was the real highlight: hyper-realistic wolves, toon-style dragons, and more than a few menacing "villains" fitting the theme.
 The energy in the main hall was electric as the parade wound its way through.
+For first-time attendees considering whether to suit, our first-time fursuiting essentials and cooling-solutions guide cover the practical side of suiting at a venue MFF's size.

 The Dealers Den